 Cloudsmith Secures £53 Million Investment as Belfast Tech Scene Booms

-Belfast-based software firm Cloudsmith has secured a £53 million (approximately $72 million) Series C investment round led by US venture capital firm TCV, positioning the company for what its leadership describes as "massive growth" and cementing Belfast's reputation as a thriving hub for world-class technology companies.
+Belfast-based software firm Cloudsmith has secured a £53 million ($72 million) Series C investment round led by US venture capital firm TCV, with participation from New York-based Insight Partners, positioning the company for major international expansion and cementing Belfast's reputation as a thriving hub for world-class technology companies.
+The deal — the largest venture capital investment ever secured by a Northern Ireland-based tech firm — brings Cloudsmith's total external funding to over $124 million and places it on a clear trajectory toward a potential $1 billion "unicorn" valuation.

-Cloudsmith, which provides a universal package management platform used by software development teams around the world, has seen rapid growth in recent years as demand for secure and efficient software supply chain management has surged.
-The new investment will be used to accelerate product development, expand the company's global sales and marketing operations, and grow its Belfast-based engineering team.
+Cloudsmith, which provides a cloud-native, universal artifact management platform used by software development teams at Fortune 500 and Global 2000 companies around the world, has seen rapid growth as demand for secure and efficient software supply chain management has surged.
+The new investment will be used to accelerate product development — with a particular focus on integrating advanced cybersecurity controls and AI-powered automation — and to expand the company's global sales and marketing operations, with a majority of its 130-strong team based in Belfast.

 Background